papaeng89/timelapse-ffmpeg/README.md

-# Time-lapse with a Raspberry Pi and a TP-Link Tapo C200 IP-Camera
+# Time-lapse with a Raspberry Pi and a RTSP IP-Camera

-This is my setup to take time-lapse videos from my balcony with a Raspberry Pi using a TP-Link Tapo C200 IP-Camera.
+This is my setup to take time-lapse videos from my balcony with a Raspberry Pi using a RTSP IP-Camera.

 [![Time-lapse](https://yt-embed.herokuapp.com/embed?v=Gn30s9ypFZ0)](https://www.youtube.com/watch?v=Gn30s9ypFZ0 "Time-lapse")

 ## High level overview

-The TP-Link Tapo C200 provides an rtsp feed for its video.
+The camera provides an rtsp feed for its video.
 Once a username and password is set in the app, it is available on: [rtsp://user:pass@192.168.a.b:554/stream1](rtsp://user:pass@192.168.a.b:554/stream1) (Use VLC to see if it works.)

 My Raspberry Pi takes a snapshot from that video feed at a configurable interval.
-This would be possible with `ffmpeg`, however I found that due to rtsp using UDP by default, the end result was often corrupted.
-Thus my script uses the vlc library for python, which starts VLC in the background, waits for 10 seconds for the stream to get stable and then starts capturing snapshots.
+Thus my script uses the ffmpeg, which starts ffmpeg in the background, waits for 10 seconds for the stream to get stable and then starts capturing snapshots.
 The script only runs for a short period of time (e.g. 10 minutes), and then it is restarted by cron to limit the issues around the camera dropping connectivity or rebooting.

 Pictures are collected to a separate folder per day.
 After midnight an other script is run to assemble the daily timelapse from yesterday's pictures, and then delete most of the pictures (all but every 10th in my setup, but the rate is configurable).
 This is to save space, but still keep the option to do multi-day time-lapses (e.g. pictures of 2pm every day for a year).